Azalea Triathlon 2014

 Select your event, click on the Corporate Rates tab and type in your special code: Endurance

-In the event of inclement the following procedures will be followed:
+In the event of inclement weather the following procedures will be followed:

 NO EXCEPTIONS will be made to this policy.